 Employee and director options vest over a four-year period, with a ten-year exercise period.
-Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in shareholder value.
-In January 2012, the Board of Directors authorized awards of up to 12,000 option shares during 2012.
-None of those shares have yet been granted.
+Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in stockholder value.

-(4) Retirement Plans.
-The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998 and an acquired contributory retirement plan for Femcare employees since March 2011.
-The Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2011, the Company matched employee contributions and paid administrative costs at a total expense, including all of its subsidiaries, of about \$209,000.
-For 2012, the Board of Directors has approved continuing the retirement plan matching formulas on the same basis as in 2011.

-Group Benefit Plans.
-The Company provides group medical, dental and life insurance benefit plans for its employees.
+- Retirement Plans.
+The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since March 2011, and a contributory retirement plan for Femcare Australia employees since December 2013.
+In addition to meeting statutory requirements, the Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
+In 2016, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of about \$156,000.
+For 2017, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2016, including new Canada employees. - (5) Group Benefit Plans.
+In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
 For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
-A portion of the monthly premium cost is generally paid by plan participants.
-As of 2012, employees with a base annual salary over \$52,000 pay 10-20% more than the standard premium rates, and employees being paid at a rate of \$11.45 or less per hour are provided a 25% discount to standard premiums paid by other employees.
-In Ireland and the UK, employees are provided medical and life coverages consistent with benefits provided to employees of similar companies.
+The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
+In Ireland, the UK, Canada and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.